Technology & Manufacturing Association

 - Access to internet for the school year, to complete an assignment, take a quiz, and/or attend class online LIVE.

-- Access to a computer (laptop or desktop) that meets the minimum requirements, outlined by TMA.
-See HERE
+- A laptop that meets the minimum requirements, outlined by TMA.
+See HERE.

-- A minimum of 6 months experience in the mfg. industry (NEW)
+- A minimum of 6 months experience in the mfg. industry.

 Schedule:

-Classes run from September to April with a break during mid-December to early January.
+Classes run from September to April with a break during Thanksgiving and mid-December to early January.

 All classes run from 6:00 pm to 9:00 pm.